jjvanzon/Circular-Language-Spec/spec/events/system-events.md

 #### Pointer to Pointer Events

-Perhaps the different overloads for pointer-to-pointer situations should have separate events as well, but this depends on design choices and this issue will be left open for now.
+Perhaps the different overloads for pointer-to-pointer situations should have separate events as well, but this depends on design choices and this issue might be left open for now.

 ### System Events in Normal Notation

-System can be displayed with the normal event notation, examples of which you will find below.
+System can be displayed with the normal event notation, examples of which you might find below.

 ![](images/2.%20System%20Events.001a.png)